HeroesReplay/HeroesReplay/README.md

 Heroes Replay is a project that automates playing and spectating `.StormReplay` files using the Heroes of the Storm game client.
 It uses the library [Heroes.ReplayParser](https://github.com/barrett777/Heroes.ReplayParser) to parse the replay file in order to determine what should be on focus during the replay.
+When running the application, it must run under admin privileges otherwise the screen capture of the window processes will fail.

 ## Features

+- Loads replay files and attemps to launch and spectate each replay.

 - Focuses on heroes that will die or kill an enemy hero
 - Focuses on heroes doing team or map objectives (gem collecting, for example)
 - Focuses on heroes destroying structures
 - Selects the talent tree panel when a team has just recieved new talents
 - Selects the objective panel when an objective has been won
 - Selects the Kill Death Assists panel when a hero dies